Declaration of the United Nations Conference on the Human Environment

-The Stockholm Declaration of 1972, or the Declaration of the United Nations Conference on the Human Environment, is the first United Nations declaration on the global environment.
+The Stockholm Declaration of 1972, or the Declaration of the United Nations Conference on the Human Environment, was the first United Nations declaration on the global environment.
 It consists of 26 principles and led to the creation of the United Nations Environment Programme (UNEP), which laid the foundation for future global environmental governance.
-The United Nations Conference on the Human Environment was held in Stockholm, Sweden, from June 5–16 in 1972.
+The United Nations Conference on the Human Environment was held in Stockholm, Sweden, from 5 to 16 June 1972.
 The 1972 United Nations Conference on the Human Environment signifies the first international effort to place environmental issues at the forefront of global concerns.
-The Conference sought to recognize the finite nature of Earth's resources and human impacts on the environment.
-It represented the beginning of a global dialogue on the link between economic growth, the pollution of the environment, and the well-being of humanity.
-The resulting Stockholm Declaration urged its partnering nations to reduce air, land, and water degradation by integrating science and technology in their development plans.
-It also called nations to create regulations on wildlife protection, environmental conservation, and population control.
-While the reception of the ideas in the Declaration generally stayed positive, it received wide criticisms on its practical implementation, especially from developing nations.
+The conference sought to recognize the finite nature of Earth's resources and human impacts on the environment.
+It represented the beginning of a global dialogue on the link between economic growth, environmental pollution, and the well-being of humanity.
+The Stockholm Declaration urged the signatory nations to reduce air, land, and water degradation by integrating science and technology in their development plans.
+It also called on nations to create regulations on wildlife protection, environmental conservation, and population control.
+While the reception of the ideas in the Declaration were generally positive, it received criticisms on its practical implementation, especially from developing nations.

 History

 Background

-Amid the Cold War in the 1960s, neutral Sweden was not a NATO member.
-Due to its geography and increasing pollution issues, it was particularly vulnerable to environmental problems.
-These cumulating factors motivated Sweden to propose the Stockholm Conference in 1967.
-In addition, during this time period when countries were at war and decolonizing themselves, international cooperation was crucial.
-In spite of the ongoing politics, the Soviet Union, the other members of the Eastern bloc, most Western European countries, and the United States all supported Sweden's proposal.
-However, the United Kingdom and France in particular were concerned that developing countries may use the conference as means to garner more financial support from formal colonial powers.
-Developing countries were also wary that Northern countries' interests would control the discussions and weaponize environmental issues to hinder their economic development.
+During the Cold War of the 1960s, Sweden was not a NATO member, but due to its geography, it was particularly vulnerable to environmental problems.
+These accumulating factors motivated Sweden to propose the Stockholm Conference in 1967.
+The Soviet Union, the other members of the Eastern bloc, most Western European countries, and the United States all supported Sweden's proposal.
+However, the United Kingdom and France were concerned that developing countries might use the conference to garner more financial support from formal colonial powers.
+Developing countries were also wary that Northern countries' interests would control the discussions, and use environmental issues to hinder their economic development.

-In December 1968, the United Nations General Assembly agreed to convene in 1972 through the adoption of Resolution 2398(XXIII), with one of the primary aims being to establish a declaration on the human environment.
-Such a document is based on the proposal by the United Nations Educational, Scientific and Cultural Organization (UNESCO) to create a "Universal Declaration on the Protection and Preservation of the Human Environment".
+In December 1968, the United Nations General Assembly agreed to convene in 1972 with the adoption of Resolution 2398(XXIII).
+One of the primary aims was to establish a declaration on the human environment.
+The declaration was based on the proposal by the United Nations Educational, Scientific and Cultural Organization (UNESCO) to create a "Universal Declaration on the Protection and Preservation of the Human Environment".
 This declaration can be traced to the Intergovernmental Conference of Experts on the Scientific Basis for Rational Use and Conservation of the Resources of the Biosphere, which was convened in Paris by UNESCO in September 1968.
-Promptly, the Application of Science and Technology to Development, the U.N.
-Advisory Committee, and the Secretary General seconded this notion.
-Finally, the General Assembly and the Economic and Social Council endorsed the Secretary-General's recommendation.
+The Application of Science and Technology to Development, the U.N.
+Advisory Committee, and the Secretary General seconded this notion, and the General Assembly and the Economic and Social Council endorsed the Secretary-General's recommendation.